GooeeIOT/evrythng-python-sdk/README.md

 A comprehensive pythonic wrapper around the Evrythng REST API.

-This project is currently in development.
+This project is currently in heavy development.
+We are creating a rough basic entity API first.
+Then we will iterate off of that and refactor commonalities into something worth using.

 It hasn't quite reached a usable alpha, though that will happen soon.
 This status will be updated accordingly.

 ### Supported Entities

 - Projects
 - Applications
 - Application Users
 - Products
 - Thngs
-- ~~Properties~~ (started, need to finish)
+- Properties
 - Actions
-- ~~Action Types~~ (mostly done. waiting on proper documentation)
+- Action Types
 - Locations
-- ~~Collections~~
+- Collections
-- ~~Places~~
+- Places

+(filters are coming soon, but not currently supported)

 ### ToDo

+- complete datatype_list_of_social_networks
+- add filtering where possible (ie, list pages)
-- refactor repeated repetative things out.
-DRY
+- refactor repeated repetative things out to keep things DRY
-- add query param support for GET /actions/:actionType
-- add query param support for GET /places
+- implement Service APIs
 - Alias endpoints
     - /products/:productId/actions/:actionType
     - /thngs/:thngId/actions/:actionType
     - /collections/:collectionId/actions/:actionType
 - 'to' parameter in delete_location
-- fill out datatype_list_of_social_networks
-- config options singleton
+- config options singleton (so you don't have to pass api_key everywhere)
-- add examples
+- add more examples
+- Sphinx generated documentation
 - create a (locally installable) pip package